‘Healthy’ Foods To Avoid For Losing Weight – Monica May

 So if you really love couscous, make sure to look for whole-wheat couscous, or just switch it up for a healthier whole grain like quinoa.

-Once dried, it’s concentrated with sweetness and shrinks in size, making it more likely for people to eat more of it.
+Once dried, it not only shrinks in size, but it’s concentrated with sweetness making it more likely for people to eat more of it.

 Well, for starters, liquids are easily digestible and they are processed by our body within a minute.
 This means that the sugars kick in faster then if the body has to process them itself.